 . . . to Brandenburg as ‘privileged prisoners’?

-Like the three Afghan sepoys of the 129th Balochis, some of the 40th Pathans missing in action in Ypres seem to either became prisoners-of-war or, as contemporary German sources indicate, or voluntarily surrendered to the Germans in order to grab the chance to fight against their British colonial masters.
-According to a contemporary German report quoted by Höpp, two groups – altogether 23 Afridi Pashtuns – led by commanding officer Jemadar Mir Mast, deserted to the German side on 2 and 3 March 1915.
+Like the three Afghan sepoys of the 129th Balochis, some of the 40th Pathans missing in action in Ypres seem to either have become prisoners-of-war or, as contemporary German sources indicate, voluntarily surrendered to the Germans in order to grab the chance to fight against their British colonial masters.
+According to a contemporary German report quoted by Höpp, two groups – altogether 23 Afridi Pashtuns – led by commanding officer Jemadar Mir Mast [Khan Afridi], deserted to the German side on 2 and 3 March 1915.
+(Jemadar was the lowest rank for a commissioned officer in the British Indian Army.)
 They claimed that 300 others were planning to follow.
 Although official figures on desertions do not exist, Morton-Jack (here, p 303) speaks of 50 known cases from the Indian Corps, “ninety-four per cent [or 47 people] . . .
 Afridis, Orakzais and Mahsuds who had joined up as independent men from the Pathan tribal.”
 In his 1994 standard book, The Sepoy and the Raj: The Indian Army, 1860–1940, David Omissi mentions that some 220 ‘Indian’ Muslims, most of them Afridi, crossed over to the Germans in spring 1915 in Flanders.
 According to another source, 50 officers and 3,148 soldiers of the Indian Corps in France were missing in action by 19 November 1915, (8) a number of whom ended up as POWs in Germany, and others (as the Lautarchiv proves) at the Halbmondlager.

 In November 1914, the Auswärtiges Amt (German Foreign Office) and the German General Staff set up – also at Oppenheim’s initiative – the Nachrichtenstelle für den Orient (NfO; Orient Intelligence Office) to analyse the situation in the region, distribute propaganda and mobilise POWs as soldiers for the Central Powers.
 The Wünsdorf camps became part of this effort.
 The Foreign Office instructed the camps’ personnel on how to treat the prisoners: